pkohoutek/adventuregame/README.md

 	invoked, and it is populated and returned to the newly instantiated level by the LevelGenerator class.

+### Level:
+	Level is the class that represents the level the player is playing in.
+It is constructed using the LevelGenerator class with returns ArrayLists containing the game objects for the level, which can include props, walls, triggers, puzzles, ciphers, and doors.
+The LevelGenerator also returns the level map and the level and map determine if a player is able to move to a position on the map.

+	Level determines if a player is able to interact with a game object like a puzzle or cipher, and has checks when the player has completed a level’s objective and tries to unlock the door.
+If all objectives are completed the level informs the player if the door is unlocked and the player can exit the level to continue on their quest to escape and solve the mystery of Scarlett’s death.

 ### LevelGenerator:
 	LevelGenerator class uses text file input to generate Levels.
 All map objects and Strings are contained in level_.cfg files (where _ is the level number), and the level’s map containing